Enarier/Mareunion/README.md

 * MVC

 ## Launch
-Download the code file or clone this repository and open via Android Studio
+Download the code file or clone this repository and open via Android Studio.